Charlotte's Web

 Why widely assigned

 This Children's Fiction title, reads at middle-grade prose complexity, typically at grades 3–5.
-Written in the 1950s; pairs with curriculum units on friendship and mortality; cited across 1 curriculum framework.
+Written in the 1950s; pairs with curriculum units on friendship and mortality; cited across 2 curriculum frameworks.

 Themes